MulFeRL: Enhancing Reinforcement Learning with Verbal Feedback in a Multi-turn Loop: Introduction

 \section{Introduction}

-Reinforcement Learning with Verifiable Rewards (RLVR) has become a popular approach for improving reasoning capabilities in domains such as mathematics and code generation \citep{shao2024deepseekmath,ekbote2025murphy,cobbe2021training}.
-After a model produces an answer, a verifier provides a verifiable scalar signal (e.g., correct/incorrect), which is then used to optimize the policy \citep{su2025crossing,guo2025deepseek,shi2025deepresearchsystematicsurvey}.
-However, as model performance increases, training that relies solely on final outcome correctness yields diminishing gains and eventually struggle to further improve the model \citep{zhang2025critique,yu2025dapo}.
+Reinforcement Learning with Verifiable Rewards (RLVR) has become a popular approach for improving reasoning capabilities in domains such as mathematics and code generation \citep{shao2024deepseekmath,cobbe2021trainingverifierssolvemath}.
+A verifier assigns each generated answer a scalar reward, e.g., correct or incorrect, which is used to optimize the policy \citep{deepseekai2025deepseekr1}.
+However, as model performance increases, training that relies solely on final outcome correctness yields diminishing gains and eventually struggles to further improve the model \citep{zhang2025critique,yu2025dapo}.

 We argue that this bottleneck stems from the sparsity and uninformative content of scalar rewards \citep{ye2025beyondcorrectness,wang2025grpo}.
-In early training stages or on harder problems, models often generate a large fraction of entirely incorrect solutions; under standard RLVR, failed solutions typically receive near-zero or negative rewards that merely indicate incorrectness, but provide little information about why the reasoning failed or how to improve it \citep{cai2025reinforcement,lightman2023let}.
-Consequently, the resulting learning signal suffers from poor credit assignment: gradient estimates are noisy, training becomes sample-inefficient, and progress slows or even plateaus, ultimately limiting final performance \citep{zheng2025survey,uesato2022solving,liu2026efficient}.
+In early training stages or on harder problems, models often generate a large fraction of entirely incorrect solutions; under standard RLVR, failed solutions typically receive near-zero or negative rewards that merely indicate incorrectness, but provide little information about why the reasoning failed or how to improve it \citep{cai2025reinforcement,lightman2024let}.
+Consequently, the resulting learning signal suffers from poor credit assignment: gradient estimates are noisy, training becomes sample-inefficient, and progress slows or even plateaus, ultimately limiting final performance \citep{zheng2025survey}.

-In contrast, when errors occur, humans typically leverage verbal feedback to localize mistakes and obtain fine-grained guidance, helping learners reduce the gap between current performance and desired outcomes \citep{hattie2007power,kluger1996effects}.
-Inspired by this, we incorporate verbal feedback into model training: beyond indicating whether an answer is correct, we use natural language to explicitly identify key errors, missing steps, and actionable suggestions for improvement, providing a substantially more informative, fine-grained learning signal for unsuccessful trajectories.
+In contrast, when errors occur, humans typically leverage verbal feedback to localize mistakes and obtain fine-grained guidance for closing the gap to the target solution \citep{hattie2007power,kluger1996effects}.
+Inspired by this, we incorporate verbal feedback into model training: beyond indicating whether an answer is correct, natural language can identify key errors, missing steps, and actionable suggestions, providing a more informative, fine-grained learning signal for unsuccessful trajectories.
 This enables the model to learn from failed trajectories that would otherwise be treated as uniformly uninformative under outcome-only rewards.